Welcome to Johns Hopkins Carey Business School

 Housing and transportation

-Relocation and permanent housing: If you are relocating to the Baltimore and Washington, D.C., area because of your new position at Carey Business School, refer to our Relocation Guidelines as well as our Expense Reimbursement Template sheet.
+Relocation and permanent housing: If you are relocating to the Baltimore and Washington, D.C., area because of your new position at Carey Business School, refer to our Relocation Guidelines.

 Because of recent changes to the tax law made by the H.R.
 1, Tax Cuts and Jobs Act, refer to the following link for further information: http://finance.jhu.edu/policyapp/displayGuidePDF.do?guideId=ME If you have any questions about the suspension of the qualified moving expense exclusion or tax reform in general, please contact the Tax Office at 443-997-8688 or firstname.lastname@example.org.